-The sheer sight of the blade sticking out of your hand like freaking wolverine will deter a possible attacker from even getting close to you.
+The sheer sight of a blade in your hand will deter a possible attacker from even getting close to you.

-Aside from it being a great self-defense weapon, it’s also useful to have a knife when urban exploring since it might come in handy in several different situations.
+Aside from it being a great self-defense weapon, it’s also useful to have a knife when exploring abandoned places since it might come in handy in several different situations.

-The Gerber GDC MoneyClip w/ Built-In Hidden Knife is a fantastic self-defense weapon that any urban explorer can use to defend themselves with.
+This GERBER Hidden Blade is a decent self-defense weapon that any urban explorer can use to defend themselves in possibly dangerous situations.

-A great self-defense weapon that a friend of mine carries with him is this Taser Strikelight Flashlight that doubles as a stun gun.
+A great self-defense gear item that a friend of mine carries with him is this Taser Strikelight Flashlight that doubles as a stun gun.

 You don’t even have to actually use it on someone to scare them away.
 The stun gun arc, which is the electricity that’s audible and visible on the taser, is enough to scare anyone away.

 In previous posts, I’ve talked about the importance of carrying 2 flashlights for urban exploring.
-One as your main and the other as a backup.
+One is your main and the other is your backup.

 Should You Carry A Weapon When Urban Exploring?

-From small hidden knives to pepper spray, and even a gun (I don’t recommend this!), these are all self-defense items that I’ve seen other explorers carry with them.
+From small hidden knives to pepper gel, and even a gun (I don’t recommend this), these are all self-defense items that I’ve seen other explorers carry with them.

-The reason that some people in the urbex community say you shouldn’t carry a weapon when urban exploring is because you could get into serious trouble if you are caught.
+The reason that some people in the urbex community say you shouldn’t carry a weapon when exploring is that you could get into serious trouble if you were to be caught.